 How long does the battery last on a portable oxygen concentrator?

-The battery life of a portable oxygen concentrator depends on several factors, including:
+The battery life of a portable oxygen machine depends on several factors, including:

 Here's a general guideline for battery life on portable oxygen concentrators: